Tonic Structural supports SQL Server versions 2014 and higher.

 To enable MultiSubnetFailover for the source database, toggle Enable MultiSubnetFailover to the on position.

-By default, data generation is not blocked as long as schema changes do not conflict with your workspace configuration.
+By default, data generation is not blocked for schema changes that do not conflict with your workspace configuration.

 To block data generation when there are any schema changes, regardless of whether they conflict with your workspace configuration, toggle Block data generation on schema changes to the on position.